 ---|---|---|

 Japan’s logistics industry faces serious social issues, such as long working hours by courier drivers, death from overworking, and environmental and safety issues caused by poorly maintained vehicles.
-These problems are caused by the increasing trend of internet shopping and the surge in home delivery demand due to the COVID-19 pandemic since 2020.
+These problems are caused by the increasing trend of internet shopping and the home delivery demand.

-FUJIFILM Logistics Co., Ltd., which is in charge of logistics operations for the Fujifilm Group, has been requesting its logistics partners (direct suppliers) to cooperate in our sustainable procurement for logistics in Japan since fiscal 2009.
+FUJIFILM Logistics Co., Ltd., which is in charge of logistics operations for the Fujifilm Group, has been requesting its logistics partners (tier 1 suppliers) to cooperate in our sustainable procurement for logistics in Japan since fiscal 2009.
 Through such requests, logistics partners conduct sustainability self-checks and if their conformance rate is less than 90%, FUJIFILM Logistics visits the partner company to offer advice for correction.
-In fiscal 2022, we requested 111 suppliers to conduct self-checks and collected the results from all suppliers.
-The remaining COVID-19 impact limited our support and visits to partner companies that had less than a 90% conformance rate.
-However, we were able to confirm that the improvement on identified issues had been implemented in those companies we visited.

 ---|---|---|---|---|